'New Yorker' Cartoonist And TV Producer Writes 'Honest Portrait' Of His Parents

 KAPLAN: But it probably - I feel very comfortable saying it definitely is my version of Proust.

 KAPLAN: I didn't know that I wanted to do it, actually.
-I had a meeting with a publishing company, Blue Rider Press, and I always thought - I intended to try and sell a light - sort of a lighter piece that sort of - not as autobiographical.
+I had a meeting with a publishing company, and I intended to try and sell a light - sort of a lighter piece that sort of - not as autobiographical.
 But soon after sitting down with them, I was talking about my father's death 'cause it had happened a few months before the meeting.
 And then, like, one story kept coming out after another.
 And I just was talking about my childhood and, like, things that I saw or things that I thought about and my parents.
 And then, you know, at the end of it - it was a long meeting.
 I think it was over an hour, you know?
 They acted as if I had sold them a book about my childhood, so I guess I had.

 GROSS: I think there's something especially potent about childhood memories 'cause they're our first memories.
 They're the most, like, deeply engrained in our brains.
 What was it like for you to do an inventory of those memories in putting this book together?

 KAPLAN: It was good.
 It was good and bad, I would say.
 You know, as I said, I started writing the book soon after my father died.
 And so it was very comforting to go back into my childhood, go back to another time when both my parents - my mother died long before my father died.
 So it was very comforting and soothing to go back into a time when I had - when both my parents were alive and young and healthy.
 And so that was great and wonderful.
 And then - but at the end of the day when I would stop writing or stop drawing, they would be gone again.
-So I was always continually, you know, reliving the loss of them, actually, in the writing of the book.
+So I was always continually reliving the loss of them, actually, in the writing of the book.

 GROSS: And yet, your feelings toward them in the book isn't like, oh, you love on them so much, you're so close to them.
 You say your parents' marriage almost seemed like it must have been an arranged marriage.
 You never understood (laughter) their relationship.
 I mean, you weren't especially close, it sounds from the book.